ArctosDB/documentation-wiki/_how_to/How-to-Find-and-Edit-Loans.markdown

 ---
-title: How To Create/ Edit Attributes
+title: How To Find and Edit Loans
 layout: default_toc
 ---

+# How To Find and Edit Loans

 ## Finding Loans

 Use the Arctos drop-down menus to select **Manage Data > Transactions > Find Loan**

-To find loans that have not been closed (i.e., active loans), click the button on the right side of this page titled “Find all loans that are not ‘closed’”.
+To find loans that have not been closed (i.e., active loans), click the button on the right side of this page titled: **Find all loans that are not ‘closed'**.
 Otherwise, use the options on the left side of the screen to search for loans by collection, recipients, etc.

 When finished, click the “Find Loans” button and a new page will appear with a list of search results.
 To view loan details, click “Review Items”.